Executive Assistant

 Assessments for Secretaries And Executive Assistants

 Criteria Corp customers most commonly use skills and personality tests when screening applicants for secretarial and executive assistant positions.
 The Criteria Basic Skills Test (CBST) measures verbal and math skills, reading comprehension, spelling, grammar, and attention to detail, featuring specific benchmarks for administrative and executive assistants.
-Employers often also administer personality tests to screen potential executive assistants, with the most popular choice being the Employee Personality Profile (EPP), which measures twelve personality traits and analyzes how well an applicant’s personality will mesh with the job.
-Together, skills and aptitude tests can help hiring managers select executive assistants who are personable, reliable, and detail-oriented, and that have the basic skills that are correlated with job readiness, such as communication skills, as well as verbal and math ability.
+Additionally, the Computer Literacy and Internet Knowledge Test (CLIK) assesses an applicant's proficiency with computers, including their ability to use common office software, which is essential for tasks such as document preparation and data management.
+Together, these assessments can help hiring managers select executive assistants who are not only personable and reliable but also technologically adept.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.